susantabiswas/facial-keypoint-regression/README.md

 This keypoint detection is a regression problem since we are predicting the coordinates for the landmarks on the face.
 CNN was used for this problem.
 The model achieved an accuracy of 76% on the validation set.
 The model was trained on a set of approx 1700 images and around 300 images were taken for validation purpose.
 The images were grayscale and had shape 96 X 96.

 ## Model Performance on real world data
-Prediction for real world color images.
+Predictions for some real world color images.

 <img src ='images/1.png'  width="330" height="380">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src ='images/4.png'  width="380" height="380">